 The workflow canvas displays a number of parameters that may be set by the user.
-Under "Setup Directories" the user is only required to set the ROOT_DATA_DIR to the working directory for the DataSet(s) to be reduced, which, by default, is set to the directory containing the demo data.
-Raw data should be stored in a subdirectory of ROOT_DATA_DIR, defined by the parameter RAWDATA_DIR, which is recursively scanned by the Data Organiser actor for input raw data.
-The directory CALIB_DATA_DIR, which is within the pipeline installation directory, is also scanned by the Data Organiser actor to find any static calibrations that may be missing in your DataSet(s).
+Under "Setup Directories" the user is only required to set the RAW_DATA_DIR to the working directory for the DataSet(s) to be reduced, which, by default, is set to the directory containing the demo data.
+The RAW_DATA_DIR is recursively scanned by the Data Organiser actor for input raw data.
+The directory CALIB_DATA_DIR, which is by default within the pipeline installation directory, is also scanned by the Data Organiser actor to find any static calibrations that may be missing in your DataSet(s).
 If required, the user may edit the directories BOOKKEEPING_DIR, LOGS_DIR, TMP_PRODUCTS_DIR, and END_PRODUCTS_DIR, which correspond to the directories where book-keeping files, logs, temporary products and end products are stored, respectively (see the Reflex User Manual for further details; Forchì (2012)).

 Under the "Global Parameters" area of the workflow canvas, the user may set the FITS_VIEWER parameter to the command used for running his/her favourite application for inspecting FITS files.
 Currently this is set by default to fv, but other applications, such as ds9, skycat and gaia for example, may be useful for inspecting image data.
+Note that in general it is recommended to specify the full path to the visualization application.